-a.
-The purpose of the firing properties tests is to establish required electrical initiation characteristics of the EFI.
+- a.
+The purpose of the firing properties tests is to establish required electrical initiation characteristics of the ILI.
 The firing properties test establishes statistical characteristics that can be used for selecting or verifying the following: the design's recommended all-fire voltage, the maximum no-fire voltage, and the maximum allowable safe stimulus.
-These parameters can be used for the evaluation of an EFI's suitability for an application and/or in the establishment of thresholds for safety critical states.
-For example, in MIL-STD-1316, ESADs containing firing capacitor voltages above MNFV are considered armed, thus the determination of MNFV via the firing properties test can be used to determine the arming point for evaluation of safe separation requirements.

-b.
-EFI that are capable of being detonated at potentials less than 500 volts cannot be used in any non-interrupted explosive train application governed by the existing military safety standards (MIL-STD-1316, MIL-STD-1901 or MIL-STD-1911).
-At a minimum, firing characteristics established under this test must be used to establish compliance with this requirement.

-c.
-Various statistical type analyses have been prepared and are used in order to project safety and reliability characteristics: for example: Bruceton, Neyer, Langlie and Probit Methods.

-Statisticians have pointed out the fallacy of an inappropriate use of these various methods and the extreme care necessary in their application.

-d.
-MNFV, Maximum No-Fire Voltage determination is important for use in safety evaluations, see the example in paragraph A.7.6.4 a.
+These parameters can be used for the evaluation of an ILI suitability for an application and/or in the establishment of thresholds for safety critical states.
+For example, in MIL-STD-1316, ESADs containing firing capacitor voltages above MNFV are considered armed, thus the determination of MNFV via the firing properties test can be used to determine the arming point for evaluation of safe separation requirements. - b.
+ILI that are capable of being detonated at potentials less than 500 volts cannot be used in any non-interrupted energetics train application governed by the existing military safety standards (MIL-STD-1316, MIL-STD-1901 or MIL-STD-1911).
+At a minimum, firing characteristics established under this test must be used to establish compliance with this requirement. - c.
+Various statistical type analyses have been prepared and are used in order to project safety and reliability characteristics, for example: Bruceton, Neyer, Langlie and Probit Methods.
+Statisticians have pointed out the fallacy of an inappropriate use of these various methods and the extreme care necessary in their application. - d.
+Maximum No-Fire Voltage (MNFV) determination is important for use in safety evaluations, see the example in paragraph A.7.6.4 a.
 Voltage is a commonly used parameter in defining the test inputs in capacitive discharge firing system evaluations.
-A knowledge of voltage potential effects can also be important for evaluating powered ESADs, whose electronics if subverted by noise or electromagnetic radiation could develop a voltage on the high voltage capacitor.
-The probability level established by this test was selected to correspond with the probability typically used in the Hazards of Electromagnetics to Ordnance (HERO) community.

-e.
-MASS, Maximum Acceptable Safe Stimulus can be any stimulus that is unsafe - voltage, current, light, etc. MASS, for this test is also characterized as a voltage, and is represented as the voltage on the firing capacitor at which the probability of detonation is $10^{-6}$ .
+Knowledge of voltage potential effects can also be important for evaluating powered ESADs, whose electronics if subverted by noise or electromagnetic radiation could develop a voltage on the high voltage capacitor.
+The probability level established by this test was selected to correspond with the probability typically used in the Hazards of Electromagnetics to Ordnance (HERO) community. - e.
+Maximum Acceptable Safe Stimulus (MASS) can be any stimulus that is unsafe such as voltage, current, light, etc. MASS, for this test is also characterized as a voltage, and is represented as the voltage on the firing capacitor at which the probability of initiation is $1 \times 10^{-6}$ . - f.

-f.
 While 12 hour temperature conditioning is specified for this, and several other tests, the duration could be tailored to suit the test hardware.
 The intent is that the temperature of the test item has stabilized at the test temperature, which often will require less time for small test items.
 When determining temperature stabilization times, all the test hardware should be considered, including the test item and, where necessary, firing unit components.
 The conditioning duration and logic used for selecting less than 12 hours shall be documented.
-Effort shall be made to assure that the EFI meets the temperature requirements at the moment it is functioned.
-This requirement may be meet by employing a test methodology of conditioning to a temperature more extreme than the requirement and monitoring the time needed to function the EFI.
+Effort shall be made to assure that the ILI meets the temperature requirements at the moment it is functioned.
+This requirement may be meet by employing a test methodology of conditioning to a temperature more extreme than the requirement and monitoring the time needed to function the ILI.
+Temperature monitoring is not required for ambient tests provided the device storage temperature and test facility air temperature are within the specified acceptable range.